The best sales to shop today: Cricut, iPad Pro, Tushy and more | CNN Underscored

 Beats Studio Buds ($129.95, originally $149.95; amazon.com)

-Our pick for most comfortable true wireless earbuds — the Beats Studio Buds — are now $20 off on Amazon.
+Our pick for most comfortable true wireless earbuds — the Beats Studio Buds — is now $20 off on Amazon.
 In testing, we loved how the wedge shape was both practical and fun, not to mention how easy it was to forget you were even wearing them.
 Each earbud also features a vent, which alleviates pressure within your ear and reduces the feeling of being stuck in a box.
 Beyond comfort, the sound quality of these earbuds is also excellent — the wide soundstage is particularly great for bass-heavy songs, but you’ll find clear sound for most genres of music.

 More deals to shop